Museum | Art Gallery | Cafe | Shops

 Our permanent exhibition display includes the works of Niels Gutschow, Kevin Burbriski, Thomas Kelley, Jaroslav Poncar, Wolfgang Rang, Andreas Brandt, Robert Powell and other many more.

-The ambience of our venue is always the plus point your event/ exhibition can have.
+The ambiance of our venue is always the plus point your event/ exhibition can have.
 Our hall is more preferred by artists to showcase their artworks of all kinds.

 Taragaon’s open air venue is a unique space for your programs.
 With a capacity for 150 people, you can choose to make either floor or chair seating in the amphitheater.